intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## Language

 All existing RFC Series documents have been published in English.
-Documents have been licensed to explicitly permit translation into other languages.
+Documents have been made available under terms that allow anyone to translate them into other languages without asking for permission.

 ## Diversity